Take a Walk on the Wild Side…

 This Years talk revolves around Turvey Island Nature Reserve near Donabate in north Co Dublin.

-The nature reserve is a 220-acre local authority owned park that was bought in the 1970’s but designed and built by the local community.
+The nature reserve is a 220-acre local authority-owned park that was bought in the 1970s but was designed and built by the local community.

 This included 30,000 trees planted by local schools over the past 15 years.

 It was farmland but has now been turned into an area that has grass and wetlands, wildflowers and other habitats.

 Hans Visser, Biodiversity Officer at Fingal County Council said there are a lot more species in the area now and this is a model that can be replicated anywhere else in Ireland.

 He said the transformation didn’t cost a lot and in the main, it was a case of leaving nature to its own devices.

 The council blocked the drains and created new wetland areas.

 Mr Visser said that originally Turvey Island had no freshwater habitats at all and no wetlands to start with.

 Now there are swans breeding, ducks, kingfishers, otters and much much more as a result of the work that has taken place.